surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Keys.md

 These are the top-level keys visible under `HKEY_CURRENT_USER` in the Registry Editor (`regedit.exe`).

-You can also specify this registry path by specifying the registry provider's name, followed by `::`.
-The registry provider's full name is `Microsoft.PowerShell.Core\Registry`, but this can be shortened to just `Registry`.
+You can also specify this registry path by specifying the Registry provider's name, followed by `::`.
+The Registry provider's full name is `Microsoft.PowerShell.Core\Registry`, but this can be shortened to just `Registry`.
 Any of the following commands will list the contents directly under `HKCU:`.